cube-js/cube/docs/Schema/cube.md

 You can also pass a function instead of an SQL expression as a `filter()` argument.
 This way you can add BigQuery sharding filtering for events, which will reduce your billing cost.

+> **NOTE:** When you're passing function to the `filter()` function, params are passed as string parameters from driver and it's your responsibility to handle type conversions in this case.

 ```javascript
 cube(`Events`, {
   sql: `